 The Ranch (Netflix)

 This original series not only captures the life of midwestern ranchers through dark comedy.
 It also has TV's best country soundtrack, exposing viewers to such young talents as Corb Lund and Lukas Nelson.

-Country's greatest renaissance man, Kris Kristofferson, and Trace Adkins star in this tale of Wild West revenge.
+Country's greatest renaissance man, Kristofferson, and Trace Adkins star in this tale of Wild West revenge.

 The most recent country music film to deserve any fans' attention includes fine singing and acting performances by its star, Jessie Buckley.